Energy policy of Russia

-As percentages of the world's total reserves, Russia holds 54% of the gas, 46% of the coal, 14% of the uranium, and 13% of the oil.
-Russian oil production and export had increased significantly since 2000, and in 2006 temporarily exceeded Saudi Arabia's production.
-Since 2016, Russia is the top crude oil producer.
-Russia is also the world's largest energy producer.
+Russia holds 54% of world reserves of gas, 46% of coal, 14% of uranium, and 13% of oil.
+Russian oil production and export increased significantly after 2000, and in 2006 briefly exceeded Saudi Arabia's production.
+Since 2016, Russia has been the top crude oil producer.
+Russia is also the world's largest energy exporter and fossil fuel exporter.
 Russia is not a member of OPEC (Organization of Petroleum Exporting Countries) and presents itself as an alternative to Middle Eastern energy resources, asserting that it is in fact a "reliable energy supplier and that it only seeks to use its position as an important supplier to enhance global energy security".
+However, in recent years it has cooperated increasingly closely with OPEC in the OPEC+ format.

 The Russian economy is heavily dependent on the export of natural resources such as oil and natural gas, and Russia has used these resources to its political advantage.
 Meanwhile, the US and other Western countries have worked to lessen the dependency of Europe on Russia and its resources.
 Starting in the mid-2000s, Russia and Ukraine had several disputes in which Russia threatened to cut off the supply of gas.
-As a great deal of Russia's gas is exported to Europe through the pipelines crossing Ukraine, those disputes affected several other European countries.
+As a great deal of Russia's gas is exported to Europe through the pipelines crossing Ukraine, those disputes affected several other European countries as well.
 Under Putin, special efforts were made to gain control over the European energy sector.
-Russian influence played a major role in canceling the construction of the Nabucco pipeline, which would have supplied natural gas from Azerbaijan, in favor of South Stream (though South Stream itself was also later canceled).
+Russian influence played a major role in canceling the construction of the Nabucco pipeline, which would have supplied natural gas from Azerbaijan, in favor of South Stream (though South Stream was also cancelled).
 Russia has also sought to create a Eurasian Economic Union consisting of itself and other post-Soviet countries.